 The user needs to provide such matching definitions.
-Specifically, for each SystemVerilog type used in the external declarations or export declarations in SystemVerilog code, the user shall provide the equivalent type definition in C reflecting the argument passing mode for the particular type of SystemVerilog value and the direction (input, output, or inout) of the formal SystemVerilog argument.
-For values passed by reference, a generic pointer void can be used (conveniently typedefed in svc.h or svc_src.h) without knowing the actual representation of the value.
+Specifically, for each SystemVerilog type used in the import declarations or export declarations in SystemVerilog code, the user shall provide the equivalent type definition in C reflecting the argument passing mode for the particular type of SystemVerilog value and the direction (input, output, or inout) of the formal SystemVerilog argument.
+For values passed by reference, a generic pointer void can be used (conveniently typedefed in svdpi.h or svdpi_src.h) without knowing the actual representation of the value.